HomeMain content starts here, tab to start navigating

 Of Cuban Cuisine®

 The Evolution of Cuban Cuisine® is our interpretation of what an upscale Cuban restaurant would be in Cuba if politics had not interfered with its growth.
 It is the basis of everything we do.
 Victor’s daughter, Sonia Zaldivar, working together with talented chefs, has developed the concept.
 It is a combination of authentic dishes and new creations, all prepared using fresh ingredients along with herbs and spices to intensify flavors.
-There’s less frying and more grilling, sautéing and pan-frying, making dishes healthier and lighter without taking away taste.
+There are less frying and more grilling, sautéing, and pan-frying, making dishes healthier and lighter without taking away taste.

-Our goal has always been to create a friendly, casual atmosphere where people can enjoy amazing food, delicious cocktails and live music in New York City.
-Walk into Victor’s Café and immediately you’ll experience a welcoming, fun environment, featuring colorful original art, bright colors and palm trees, in a magical skylit room, where hanging vines and lamps blend together.
+Our goal has always been to create a friendly, casual atmosphere where people can enjoy amazing food, and delicious cocktails in New York City.
+Walk into Victor’s Café and immediately you’ll experience a welcoming, fun environment, featuring colorful original art, bright colors, and palm trees, in a magical skylit room, where hanging vines and lamps blend together.
 Our space has a style of its own.
 The feel is tropical chic with touches of Cuban charm and New York culture.
 Victor’s Café continues to capture the hearts of New Yorkers with great signature dishes, including our famous black bean soup, shredded beef (Ropa Vieja), and roast suckling pig (Lechón).

 It's a Family

 Founded by Victor Del Corral in 1963, with the help of his wife, Eloina Ruiz de Ugarrio, Victor’s Café has become a patch in the quilt of New York City.
 An immigrant from Cuba, Victor worked tirelessly until he realized his dream of opening a restaurant in NYC at its original location on Columbus Avenue and 71st Street.
 Since 1963, this world-renowned Cuban restaurant in New York, continues to be family owned and operated.